swiftmailer/swiftmailer/docs/book/en/01-Introduction.markdown

 It's a Library!
 ---------------

-Swift Mailer is not an application &#8211; it's a library.
+Swift Mailer is not an application - it's a library.

 To most experienced developers this is probably an obvious point to make, but it's certainly worth mentioning.
-Many people often contact me having gotten the completely wrong end of the stick in terms of what Swift Mailer is actually for.
+Many people often contact us having gotten the completely wrong end of the stick in terms of what Swift Mailer is actually for.